rasmustaarnby/Surreal/README.md

 Fields on tables support assertions at query-time when a value is inserted or updated.
 These assertions allow the query to fail completely if the value is not what is expected.

-For example, you may define the field `email` and assert that the value is email with `is::email($value)`.
 To use assertions, simply use `assert()` with the raw assertion.
 The value to insert into the data model is `$value`, and it should return `true` to allow the whole row being persisted.

+For example, you may define the field `email` and assert that the value is an email with `is::email($value)`.

 ```php
 use Illuminate\Support\Facades\Schema;